fetep/pencil/README.md

 # pencil

+*NOTE* If you are checking out pencil for the first time you should check out the rewrite branch (in beta) which has lots of nice updates.

 pencil is a monitoring frontend for graphite.
 It runs a webserver that dishes out pretty graphite urls in hopefully interesting and intuitive layouts.